tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

   - Which products truly generate profit (not just sales)?
   - Which markets combine growth with margin stability?
 - Treat **Return Rate (4.68%)** as an early profit risk signal, especially when scaling fast-growing markets.

-✅ **Transition to Dashboard 2**
-Now that overall performance is confirmed as healthy, the next step is to identify **what actually drives profit** and whether growth is coming from *high-quality* or *risky* products.

 ---